Corporate GovernanceGovernance overview

 The Board has delegated authority to four committees.
 The Chairman of each committee provides a report of any meeting of that committee at the next Board meeting.
 The Chairman of each committee is present at the Annual General Meeting to answer questions from shareholders.
 Risk and Compliance Committee

-The Risk and Compliance Committee comprises Anne Gunther (Chairman), Carol Duncumb, Joanne Lake, Ian Mattioli as CEO and Mark Smith as Compliance Oversight Function.
+The Risk and Compliance Committee comprises Anne Gunther (Chairman), Carol Duncumb, Joanne Lake, Ian Mattioli as CEO and temporarily Compliance Oversight Function.
 Senior managers and representatives from the internal audit, risk and compliance functions attend committee meetings as necessary.

 The Risk and Compliance Committee is principally responsible for monitoring identified risks and the effectiveness of mitigating action, keeping risk assessment processes under review, reviewing the impact of key regulatory changes on the Group, assessing material breaches of risk limits and regulations as well as reviewing client complaints.
 Risk management framework